Labrador Outreach Project

 Guided by the advice of the priests and the teachers, volunteers from the three parishes collect and purchase new clothing items for adults and children, books, toys, backpacks, sports equipment and any other items identified as needed by each community.

-Items for the 2025 Campaign
+Items for the 2026 Campaign

 The following list of items has been compiled with the insight of the teachers and the two priests in the Innu communities.
+This year we will focus on children and babies for our two communities.
+Please consider sponsoring a box of either baby items or art supplies for $50.
+Special envelopes are provided at the back of the Church for your sponsorship.

 -